matanui159/jebp/README.md

 As a subset of these, the following platforms are tested by the CI:
 - GCC on Ubuntu AMD64.
 - MSVC on Windows AMD64.

+Finally, the following is also supported:
+- Transgender guys, gals, and non-binary pals :transgender_flag: because everyone needs a bit of support in their life :heart: